top of page

 The exam, which most children were required to take in their final year of primary school, decided what sort of school a child’s parents could select for him or her.
 Those who passed could elect to go to grammar schools, while those who failed didn't have this same choice.

-In England, 164 grammar schools remain, and pupils wishing to attend must still pass an 11 plusexam and competition for these places is fierce, selective schools report that they might have as many as 10 applicants for each place available.
+In England, about 164 grammar schools remain, and pupils wishing to attend must still pass an 11 plusexam.
+Competition for these places is fierce, selective schools report that they might have as many as 10 applicants for each place available.

-With competition for places so high parents will spend thousands of pounds on private tuition to help their children prepare for this demanding eleven plus exam. ( We are talking about state grammars here and the demand and competition for entrance to Private school is every bit as high.)
+With competition for places so high parents will spend thousands of pounds on private tuition to help their children prepare for this demanding eleven plus exam. ( We are talking about state grammars here and the demand and competition for entrance to Private school is often much higher.)

 The elevenplus exam in Northern Ireland still exists and it is know as the Transfer Test.
-Here the tests are set by two bodies, AQE (Association of Quality Education) and PPTC (Post Primary Transfer Consortium).
+Here the tests are set by SEAG, a company that has combined the two previous exam bodies.
 Parents choose whether their child sits these tests.

 You probably think that you are smarter than your 10 or 11 year old child so without paying a penny to a private teacher or without any preparation, you can have a go at the BBC’s short onlineeleven plus exams.